Bent (2018 film)

-Bent is a 2018 American crime thriller film directed and written by Robert Moresco, based on a 2009 book Deadly Codes by JP O'Donnell.
-It starred Karl Urban, Sofía Vergara, and Andy García.
+Bent is a 2018 American crime thriller film directed and written by Robert Moresco, based on a 2009 book Deadly Codes by JP O'Donnell, starring Karl Urban, Sofía Vergara and Andy García.

 Plot

 Bent follows Danny Gallagher (Karl Urban), a discredited narcotics detective who, upon his release from prison, makes plans to seek revenge on the accuser who framed him and killed his partner.
 Through his quest, Gallagher is forced to confront a ruthless, seductive government agent Rebecca (Sofía Vergara), who may or may not be on his side; and his mentor Jimmy Murtha (Andy García), a retired cop who has fought corruption his entire career.